Eschatologue/CM_wiki/docs/equipment/weapon/weapon-firearm.md

 - **Flamethrowers:** Ideal for clearing out entrenched enemies, flamethrowers spread fire over a wide area, causing continuous damage.
 - **Machine Guns:** Offering a high rate of sustained fire, machine guns are used to suppress enemy forces and provide heavy support during engagements.

+## Firearms Augmentation

+With the release of the 2024 edition of the Player's Handbook, all Cold Weapons gained new mechanics known as [Weapon Mastery](index.md#mastery-properties), allowing them to produce additional effects upon hitting a target.
+This mechanic reflects the wielder's mastery and skill in wielding such weapons.
+However, as noted earlier, the power of firearms comes from the weapon itself, not the strength or skill of the user.
+A user can be as strong as they wish, but they are ultimately limited by the weapon's inherent capabilities.

+To balance this, those who choose to wield firearms can now access a new mechanic called "Augmentations."
+These allow users to modify their weapons with various attachments, enabling them to personalise and enhance their firearms according to their preferences.

+#### Scope

+**Cost:** 500 SP
+**Prerequisite:** No :weapon-prop-sighted: **Sighted** property, Short-arms or Long-arms

+Adds the :weapon-prop-sighted: **Sighted** property to this weapon and increase its Range by 20 feet.